sibylhe/mmm_stan/README.md

 # Python/STAN Implementation of Multiplicative Media Mix Model
 The methodology of this project is based on [this paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46001.pdf) by Google, but is applied to a more complicated, real-world setting, where 1) there are 13 media channels and 46 control variables; 2) models are built in a stacked way.

 # 1. Introduction
 Marketing Mix Model,  or  Media Mix Model (MMM) is used by advertisers to measure how their media spending contributes to sales, so as to optimize future budget allocation. **ROAS** (return on ad spend) and **mROAS** (marginal ROAS) are the key metrics to look at.
 High ROAS indicates the channel is efficient, high mROAS means increasing spend in the channel will yield a high return based on current spending level.

 **Procedures**

-1. Fit a multivariate regression model, using media channels' impressions (or spending) and control variables to predict sales;
+1. Fit a regression model with priors on coefficients, using media channels' impressions (or spending) and control variables to predict sales;

 2. Decompose sales to each media channel's contribution.
 Channel contribution is calculated by comparing original sales and predicted sales upon removal of the channel;